UK Crime

 Vehicle Crime by Postcode Sector (ukvehc)

-- vehc_class: A numeric classification indicating the relative severity of vehicle crime compared to other postcode sectors.
+vehc_class: A numeric classification indicating the relative severity of vehicle crime compared to other areas.

 6. Where can I find out more?